IUREDCap/redcap-etl/docs/InstallationGuide.md

     sudo chown -R etl:etl /opt/redcap-etl

-### Step 4 - Set up a Configuration Project
+### Step 4 (Optional) - Set up a Configuration Project

+Setting up a REDCap configuration project is optional.
+Configuration can be specified using only the configuration file (see below) instead.

+Using a configuration project adds complexity to the setup, and will require an API token for REDCap ETL to access the configuration project.
+The possible advatages of using a configuration project are:

+* It allows users who do not have access to the REDCap ETL server to modify configuration information
+* It allows users who do not have access to the server to run the REDCap ETL process using REDCap's DET (Data Entry Trigger) feature

-In REDCap, create a new project using the "Upload a REDCap project XML file " option using the file **projects/redcap-etl-config.xml** from REDCap ETL downloaded in the previous step.
+In REDCap, create a new project using the
+"Upload a REDCap project XML file " option using the file **projects/redcap-etl-config.xml** from REDCap ETL downloaded in the previous step.

 Set at least all of the required fields for this project, and get a REDCap API token for the project.
 This token will need to be placed in your configuration file that you will also need to set up.